 - Cerebus Retcon: Dorkwinkle dying and coming back to life is initially presented as Negative Continuity.
 But this strip actually plays his death (somewhat) seriously, and shortly afterwards it's revealed that he really has the ability to respawn after death.

-- Cerebus Syndrome: Spoofed in a series that is about Shadow being raped in his sleep for years.
+- Spoofed in a series that is about Shadow being raped in his sleep for years.
 It's Played for Drama up until the end, and the only punchline is the fact that Shadow sometimes still grins while crying.
 The real joke, of course, is that we aren't attached to Shadow, even as the "writer" thinks that we are.

 - Character Development: Development in-comic is rather lackluster, but the events of the comic are very revealing about the "real" Chad's psyche—for instance, the way his relationship with his father is portrayed in the comic says a lot about his real father.
-His commentaries in The Rant also provide insight, showing Chad developing interest in politics (and Completely Missing the Point), political correctness (and Completely Missing the Point), and so on.
+His commentaries in The Rant also provide insight, showing Chad developing interest in politics (and Comically Missing the Point), political correctness (and Comically Missing the Point), and so on.
 His cameos in Unwinder's Tall Comics support this interpretation, showing him as an oppressive bully who controls Jason, but is too stupid even to realise this is what he's doing.
 Since Shadow is the comic's real joke, from a meta perspective, this trope is the only reason the comic exists.

-- Cooking Duel: Alan the alien is unable to kill George W Bush with his telepathy, so he challenges Bush to a gaming duel.
+- Cooking Duel: Alan the alien is unable to kill George W. Bush with his telepathy, so he challenges Bush to a gaming duel.

 - Color Me Black: Shadow is randomly turned black by a Jamaican Wizard (a recolored Moobs) just so he can prove to the audience just how not-racist he is.
 This mostly involves being chased by the police, and having Darkwinkle (who is black for this story) act like an extreme racist stereotype, so Shadow can comment on how even Black people can be racist.